uppercasserole/stardew_marriage_speedruns/routes/multiplayer/2p_emily_maru_intermediate/stardew_marriage_2p_intermediate_emily.md

 ### Winter 11, Y1
 - Plant apricot sapling
 - Drink Coffee if available
-- Clay farm at beach (86), starting from the same spot as Winter 9
+- Winter forage farm at the beach (86), starting from the same spot as Winter 9
 - Gift Emily in her bedroom (Leaves home for clinic at 10:30am)
 - Pass out